Robert Mills (architect): Career

-This land had formerly belonged been part of Howard's Woods, the country estate and mansion "Belvedere" of Col. John Eager Howard (1752-1827), north of old Baltimore Town.
+This land had formerly been a part of Howard's Woods, the country estate and mansion "Belvedere" of Col. John Eager Howard (1752–1827), north of old Baltimore Town.
 Howard was a Revolutionary War commander of the famed "Maryland Line" regiment of the Continental Army.
 Construction on Baltimore's signature landmark began in 1815 and was completed in 1829.

 In 1820, Mills was appointed as acting commissioner of the Board of Public Works in South Carolina.
 In 1823, he was the superintendent of public buildings.
 In the next few years, he designed numerous buildings in South Carolina, including court houses, the campus of the University of South Carolina, jails, and the Fireproof Building in Charleston.
 In 1825, he published the Atlas of the State of South Carolina.
 One year later, he published Statistics of South Carolina.

 He designed the Old Horry County Courthouse, Union County Jail, and Wilson House, which have been listed on the National Register of Historic Places.

 In 1836, Mills won the competition for the design of the Washington Monument on the future Mall of the National Capital, Washington D.C.
 This is his best known work.
 Construction began in 1848, but was interrupted in 1854 and postponed by the outbreak of the American Civil War.
 Construction of the monument resumed in 1879 after the Reconstruction era.
 It was dedicated in 1885, thirty years after the architect's death.

 He also designed the Department of Treasury building, east of the Executive Mansion (White House), and several other federal buildings in Washington, D. C., including the U.S. Patent Office Building, patterned after the Parthenon.
-It has been renovated and adapted as two adjoining museums of the Smithsonian Institution: the Smithsonian American Art Museum and the National Portrait Gallery).
+It has been renovated and adapted as two adjoining museums of the Smithsonian Institution: the Smithsonian American Art Museum and the National Portrait Gallery.
 He also designed the old General Post Office.

 In South Carolina, Mills designed county courthouses in at least 18 counties, some of the public buildings in the capital Columbia, and a few private homes.
 He also designed portions of the Landsford Canal in Chester County, on the Catawba River in South Carolina.

 Mills was an early advocate of fireproof construction.
 When a fire broke out in the Kingstree, South Carolina Building, which he designed, the county records on the first floor were protected due to his fireproofing measures.
 But a fire destroyed much of his Lancaster County, South Carolina Courthouse in August 2008.